Avoidable mortality in England and Wales: 2021 and 2022

 Nôl i'r tabl cynnwys

-4. Preventable mortality in local authorities in England and unitary authorities in Wales
+Avoidable mortality in England and Wales

 Nôl i'r tabl cynnwys